lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 time, the application-level keepalive, also known as the gRPC keepalive, will be activated.
 The gRPC client will send a keepalive ping to the server.
-If the server does not respond on time, the client will terminate the connection and transition the state of that connection to “TRANSIENT_FAILURE” to remove it from the healthy connection pool.
+If the server does not respond on time, the client will terminate the connection and transition the state of that connection to `TRANSIENT_FAILURE` to remove it from the healthy connection pool.

 This distinguishes infrastructure faults from application faults.
 In the case of